History of mathematical notation: Beginning of notation

+Initially, the Mesopotamians had symbols for each power of ten.
+Later, they wrote numbers in almost exactly the same way as in modern times.
+Instead of using unique symbols for each power of ten, they wrote only the coefficients of each power of ten, with each digit separated by only a space.
+By the time of Alexander the Great, they had created a symbol that represented zero and was a placeholder.

+Rhetorical algebra was first developed by the ancient Babylonians and remained dominant up to the 16th century.
+In this system, equations are written in full sentences.
+For example, the rhetorical form of $x + 1 = 2$ is "The thing plus one equals two" or possibly "The thing plus 1 equals 2".

-The Ancient Egyptians had a symbolic notation which was the numeration by Hieroglyphics.
-The Egyptian mathematics had a symbol for one, ten, one hundred, one thousand, ten thousand, one hundred thousand, and one million.
+The ancient Egyptians numerated by hieroglyphics.
+Egyptian mathematics had symbols for one, ten, one hundred, one thousand, ten thousand, one hundred thousand, and one million.
 Smaller digits were placed on the left of the number, as they are in Hindu–Arabic numerals.
 Later, the Egyptians used hieratic instead of hieroglyphic script to show numbers.
 Hieratic was more like cursive and replaced several groups of symbols with individual ones.
-For example, the four vertical lines used to represent four were replaced by a single horizontal line.
+For example, the four vertical lines used to represent the number 'four' were replaced by a single horizontal line.
 This is found in the Rhind Mathematical Papyrus (c.
 2000–1800 BC) and the Moscow Mathematical Papyrus (c.
 1890 BC).
 The system the Egyptians used was discovered and modified by many other civilizations in the Mediterranean.
 The Egyptians also had symbols for basic operations: legs going forward represented addition, and legs walking backward to represent subtraction.

-The Mesopotamians had symbols for each power of ten.
-Later, they wrote their numbers in almost exactly the same way done in modern times.
-Instead of having symbols for each power of ten, they would just put the coefficient of that number.
-Each digit was separated by only a space, but by the time of Alexander the Great, they had created a symbol that represented zero and was a placeholder.
-The Mesopotamians also used a sexagesimal system, that is base sixty.
-It is this system that is used in modern times when measuring time and angles.
-Babylonian mathematics is derived from more than 400 clay tablets unearthed since the 1850s.
-Written in Cuneiform script, tablets were inscribed whilst the clay was moist, and baked hard in an oven or by the heat of the sun.
-Some of these appear to be graded homework.
-The earliest evidence of written mathematics dates back to the ancient Sumerians and the system of metrology from 3000 BC.
-From around 2500 BC onwards, the Sumerians wrote multiplication tables on clay tablets and dealt with geometrical exercises and division problems.
-The earliest traces of the Babylonian numerals also date back to this period.